Regret minimization in Linear Bandits with offline data via extended D-optimal exploration: Offline-Online Phased Elimination ( )

 \subsection{Regret bound for \oope}

-We first provide a useful characterization of the optimal online design $\pi^{*}_{l, \text{on}}$ in the optimization \ref{offline_d_optimal_design} and use it to provide a tight bound on $g(\tilde{\pi}^{\star}_l)$ by $\deff$.
+In pure online settings, the Kiefer-Wolfowitz Theorem guarantees that $g(\tilde{\pi}^{\star}_l)=d$.
+In \oo \text{} setting, this equality no longer holds.
+A key technical contribution of our work is to derive a generalized bound \footnote{This result subsumes the Kiefer-Wolfowitz theorem in online settings.} in the next lemma showing that \oo \text{} setting, $g(\tilde{\pi}^{\star}_l)$ is bounded by $\deff$, which captures the spectral decay of the offline data.
 The proof is presented in Appendix \ref{proof_confidence_idth_lemma}. \begin{lemma}[Confidence width of D-optimal designs with offline data] The optimizer of (\ref{offline_d_optimal_design}) computed in phase $l$ satisfies the following relation: